An anti-Trump video shared by the DeSantis campaign is ‘homophobic,’ says a conservative LGBT group

 The video drew immediate criticism from prominent LGBTQ+ Republicans, including the Log Cabin Republicans, which bills itself as the nation’s “largest Republican organization dedicated to representing LGBT conservatives.”

 “Today’s message from the DeSantis campaign War Room is divisive and desperate.
-Republicans and other commonsense conservatives know Ron Desantis has alienated swing-state and younger voters,” the group said in a tweet, adding that DeSantis’ “extreme rhetoric has just ventured into homophobic territory.
+Republicans and other commonsense conservatives know Ron Desantis has alienated swing-state and younger voters,” the group said in a tweet, adding that DeSantis’ “extreme rhetoric goes has just ventured into homophobic territory.”

 The group said his “rhetoric will lose hard-fought gains in critical races across the nation.
 This old playbook has been tried in the past and has failed — repeatedly.”
 The post said DeSantis’ “naive policy positions are dangerous and politically stupid.”